jcao89757/HERVranger/README.md

 R1.fastq.gz, R2.fastq.gz: a pair of pair-end RNA-Seqs.

+To apply HERVranger to single-strand alignments, please input R1.fastq.gz NA, i.e. replace the R2.fastq.gz with a string 'NA' and keep the space between them.

 Path_to_saved_RNA_Seqs: where the pair of RNA-Seqs stores.

 Prefix: a user decided sample name.